vatlab/jupyterlab-sos/README.md

-# sos-extension

-JupyterLab extension for SoS workflow engine and polyglot notebook
+# JupyterLab extension for SoS workflow engine and polyglot notebook

 ## Progress